mchiapello/RTest/README.md

 assignInNamespace("as.expectation.logical", RTest::as.expectation.logical, ns="testthat", pos="package:testthat")
 ```

+To avoid this unsafe call we created an issue at testthat: https://github.com/r-lib/testthat/issues/836

 The difference between the `testthat` and the `RTest` version of the function lays in the message output. `testthat` just gives a message in case of failure, while
 RTest always creates a message.